For 3.28 euros a day, your electric Mercedes suddenly goes faster

 Now Mercedes is also entering the subscription battle in the United States.
 It won’t be asking for money for heated seats or the voice of Astrid Kersseboom on Radio 1 Journaal, but for more power on its electric models EQE, EQE SUV, EQS and EQS SUV.
 For this you have to pay 1200 dollars per year (about 1200 euros).
 Previously you had to go to a tuner for this, but now that’s fixed with a digital update.

-As thrifty Dutch people, we immediately think: this one Acceleration Improve service must be very spectacular for such an amount.
+As a frugal Dutchman, you immediately say to yourself: this Acceleration Enhance service must be very spectacular for such an amount.
 Can you beat the Tesla Model S Plaid, which sprints from 0 to 100 km/h in 2.1 seconds?
 We would probably pay 100 euros per month for this.

 One second faster for more than 3 euros per day